This section provides you with information on what to expect at computer-based testing centers during the administration of a certification exam.

 Important: The name that appears on your ID must be the same as the name that ABIM has on record for you or you may not be admitted to the exam.

-How Is a Test Center Set Up?
+How Is a Pearson Professional Center Set Up for Testing?

 Every computer testing center offers a quiet, professional testing environment, with eight to 25 private workstations.
 Each center has: